stdarg/sprintf.js/README.md

     var formatted = 'The number is %.2f'.sprintf(number);

-Finally, you can use the string prototype's ``printf`` to display the formatted output to standard out:
+You can use the string prototype's ``printf`` to display the formatted output to standard out:

     'I like %s, a lot'.printf('ducks');